bohnertchris/experience-manager-htl.en/help/using/expression-language.md

 ### Strings {#strings}

-They represent textual data, and can be single or double quoted:
+Strings represent textual data, and can be single or double quoted:

 `${'foo'} ${"bar"}`